danimtz/RendererGoBrrr/README.md

 (The project name is an old meme that happend to have the same acronym as the sRGB colour space and I found that funny at the time.)

+## **Renderer Controls**
+-**Arrow keys:** Load next/preivious scene (takes a couple of seconds since objects are loaded/unloaded each time)

 ## **Renderer features**

 - Vertex data loaded into vertex and index buffers processed in parallel using OMP
 - Programmable vertex and fragment shaders
-- Flat, gourad and phong shaders
+- Phong/Blinn-Phong shaders
 - Perspective correct texture interpolation
-- Blinn-Phong shaders
 - Tangent space normal mapping
 - Metallic-Roughness workflow
 - Multiple directional lights
-- Physically Based Rendering shader using Cook Torrance BRDF
+- Physically Based Rendering shader using Cook Torrance BRDF shader
+- Swap between shaders at runtime using the numkeys
 - Fustrum culling
 - Winding order backface culling
 - Reverse depth buffer